palantir/conjure/docs/spec/wire.md

     /recipes
     ```

-1. **Body parameter** - If an endpoint defines an argument of type `body`, clients MUST serialize the user-provided value using the [JSON format][], UNLESS:
+1. **Body parameter** - If an endpoint defines an argument of type `body`, clients must serialize the user-provided value using the [JSON format][], UNLESS:
-    - the de-aliased argument is type `binary`: the clients MUST write the raw binary bytes directly to the request body
+    - the de-aliased argument is type `binary`: the clients must write the raw binary bytes directly to the request body
-    - the de-aliased argument is type `optional<T>` and the value is not present: it is RECOMMENDED to send an empty request body, although clients MAY alternatively send the JSON value `null`.
+    - the de-aliased argument is type `optional<T>` and the value is not present: it is recommended to send an empty request body, although clients may alternatively send the JSON value `null`.
-  It is RECOMMENDED to add a `Content-Length` header for [compatibility](https://tools.ietf.org/html/rfc2616#section-4.4) with HTTP/1.0 servers.
+  It is recommended to add a `Content-Length` header for [compatibility](https://tools.ietf.org/html/rfc2616#section-4.4) with HTTP/1.0 servers.

     For example, the following Conjure endpoint defines a request body:
     ```yaml